Capital University Law School: Bar passage

-Capital’s average Ohio bar passage rate for first time takers of exams administered from 2010 through 2014 was 87.81 percent - the third highest of Ohio's nine law schools.
-Capital has the highest Ohio bar passage rate among private law schools in Ohio among first-time test takers.
+Capital's average Ohio bar passage rate for first-time takers of exams administered in 2022 was 72.99 percent.

 Post-graduation employment

 Capital University's Law School Transparency employment score is 51.6%.
 The University's Law School Transparency under-employment score is 21.4%, indicating the percentage of the Class of 2021 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
-The median salary for Capital University Law School graduates is $47,553.
+The median salary for Capital University Law School graduates is $56,836.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Capital University Law School for the 2022-2023 academic year is approximately $62,025 for a full-time student.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $215,108.
+The total attendance cost (tuition, fees, and living expenses) at Capital University Law School for the 2024 academic year is approximately $63,950 for a full-time student.
+The Law School Transparency estimated debt-financed cost of attendance for three years is $236,228.

 People

-A variety of notable Capital Law faculty and alumni have made significant contributions on the local, state and national levels.
+Various notable faculty and alums have contributed at the local, state, and national levels.